 January Wildlife Whereabouts: Animals Adapt to Survive Harsh Conditions

-● Moose use their long legs to move through deep snow to areas of preferred forage.
-Moose calves remain with their mothers through the winter following behind to take advantage of the trail broken by the adult through the snow.
-Moose use their highly developed sense of smell to find only the most nutritious parts of shrubs under the snow.
-Moose have begun congregating in areas where bitterbrush, a favored winter forage, is abundant on the sagebrush flats near the Jackson Hole Airport and north of the town of Kelly.
+Moose use their long legs to move through deep snow to areas of preferred forage.
+Calves remain with their mothers through the winter following behind them take advantage of the trail broken by the adult.
+Moose rely on their highly developed sense of smell to locate the most nutritious parts of shrubs beneath the snow.
+Many congregate on the sagebrush flats near the Jackson Hole Airport, where bitterbrush, a favored winter food, is abundant.

-● Bison use their massive heads and muscular necks to sweep aside snow, creating craters where they can access buried forage.
-Their skin thickens in response to cold temperatures and their winter coat insulates them.
-The dense curly fur on their heads protects them when immersed in snow foraging or when winter winds blow.
-Bison face into storms often hunkering down protected by their coat and low profile.
+Bison use their massive heads and powerful necks to sweep snow aside and expose buried forage.
+Their skin thickens in response to cold temperatures, and their dense winter coat insulates them.
+The curly fur on their heads protects them while foraging in deep snow and when winter winds blow.
+Bison often face directly into storms, hunkering down protected by their coat and low profile.

-● Wolverines have broad snow-adapted feet that act like snowshoes allowing them to travel on top of the snow.
-The long guard hairs of their fur easily shed frost.
-They possess a special upper back molar that is rotated 90 degrees, towards the inside of the mouth.
-This special characteristic along with a powerful jaw and large neck muscles allow wolverines to crush bones and tear off meat from prey or carrion that has been frozen solid.
+Wolverines are superbly adapted to winter travel, with broad feet that function like snowshoes and long guard hairs that shed frost easily.
+They possess an upper back molar that is uniquely rotated 90 degrees, towards the inside of the mouth.
+This molar combined with powerful jaws and large neck muscles allows wolverines to crush bones and tear off meat from prey or carrion that has been frozen solid.

-● The American dipper, also known as the water ouzel, remains highly active all winter, seeking areas of open, moving water where they bob on rocks between dives for aquatic insects.
+The American dipper, also known as the water ouzel, remains active all winter, seeking areas of open, moving water where they bob on rocks between dives for aquatic insects.

-● Our cold-water fish are supremely adapted to surviving winter, often under the ice for months at a time.
-They move to deeper pools with less current and their metabolism decreases enabling them to survive longer between meals.
-Nevertheless, like other wildlife, winter is stressful for fish.
-Sport fishing opportunities in the park are limited during winter to help reduce undue stress on fish.
+Cold-water fish are adapted to survive winter, often under the ice for months at a time.
+They move into deeper pools with slower currents and their metabolism decreases.
+Even so, winter is a stressful time, and sport fishing opportunities in the park are limited to reduce additional strain on fish populations.

-● Teton range bighorn sheep hunker down on small, high-elevation ridges blown free of snow.
-Conserving movement is important because bighorns lose 20-35% of their body mass over the winter.
+Teton Range bighorn sheep retreat to small, high-elevation ridges blow free of snow.
+Conserving movement is a strategy they use to conserve energy.
+Bighorns may lose 20–35 percent of their body

-Please consider the space and energy conservation needs of wildlife during winter and don’t approach them closely, even though they may appear unconcerned.
-In many cases, they simply have nowhere else to go until snow depths decrease.
-Extra stress and movement can lead to their demise.
+Please consider the space and energy conservation needs of wildlife during winter and don’t approach animals, even if they appear unconcerned.
+In many cases, they have nowhere else to go until snow depths decrease.
+Added stress or movement can lead to their demise.

 Get the latest news right to your inbox!